StoyanLankov/BasicModule/README.md

-# BasicModule
+# PythonModule
-Basic exercises for python
+Exercises for Python